Rivers47/AOAPC-II-Exercises-Solution/README.md

 For the c++ codes, they usually require c++11 to compile.

+codes didn't pass the OJ for reasons like formatting or...I don't know, but the logic should be correct 1589 Xiangqi
+806 Spatial Structures
+246 20-30-40

-All of the codes except Xiangqi have passed the OJ.
+All other ones have passed the OJ